aeoril/webglTinker/README.md

 Gregg Tavares for his excellent work on that site.
 Please see [LICENSE-webFundamentals.md][webfun-license] for his license info.

-Please head on over to the webglBeginnings folder of this repo where I am currently actively working with his tutorial and example code.
+Please head on over to the [webglBeginnings][webglBeginnings] folder of this repo where I am currently actively working with his tutorial and example code.